|

 the part played by The

-Vision of Don Roderick in the construction of myths
+Vision of Don Roderick in the construction of myths of

-of the nation before, during, and after the Peninsular War.
+the nation before, during, and after the Peninsular War.

 Sanders,

-Andrew. '"Utter indifference"?: The Anglo-Saxons
+Andrew. '"Utter indifference"?: The Anglo-Saxons in

-in the Nineteenth-Century Novel', in Literary Appropriations
+the Nineteenth-Century Novel', in Literary Appropriations of

-of the Anglo-Saxons from the Thirteenth to the Twentieth Century,
+the Anglo-Saxons from the Thirteenth to the Twentieth Century,

 ed.
-Donald Scragg and Carole Weinberg (Cambridge: Cambridge
+Donald Scragg and Carole Weinberg (Cambridge: Cambridge University

-University Press, 2000), pp. 157-73.
+Press, 2000), pp. 157-73.

 Argues

-that the influence of Ivanhoe on
+that the influence of Ivanhoe

-Victorian writers (Bulwer, Disraeli, Kingsley) ought to be
+on Victorian writers (Bulwer, Disraeli, Kingsley) ought to be

-seen less in terms of race and racial conflict than in terms
+seen less in terms of race and racial conflict than in terms of

-admixture over racial difference).
+over racial difference).

 Schoenfield,

 Mark L. ‘Waging Battle: Ashford v.
-Thornton, Ivanhoe and
+Thornton, Ivanhoe

-Legal Violence’, Prose Studies, 23 (2000), 61-86.
+and Legal Violence’, Prose Studies, 23 (2000), 61-86.

 Argues